apple502j/parse-sb3-blocks/README.md

 - ReporterBlock
 - Input and its subclasses NumberInput, StringInput, ColorPickerInput, BroadcastMenuInput, EmptyBooleanInput

 Both Connectable and Inputtable implement `toScratchblocks` method.
-It accepts `locale` and `opts`, similar to the default-exported `toScratchblocks`.
+It accepts `locale` and `opts`, similar to the exported `toScratchblocks`.

 Instances with class name ending with "Block" have these attributes:
 - `id` for block ID